The Future of Marketing Analytics

 The digital revolution today has brought disruption.
 Marketers have to think smart – and fast.
 Combined with the increasing and always-changing consumer expectations, decisions have to be made accurately and quickly.

-Let’s take a peek at what’s in store for marketers in the near future:
+Let’s Take a Peek at What’s in Store for Marketers in the Near Future

-1. Predictive Analytics – user behaviour prediction
+1. Predictive Analytics – User Behaviour Predictions

-2. AI-driven recommendations & anomaly detection
+2. AI-driven Recommendations & Anomaly Detection

 With so many channels and so many tools used to manage multiple campaigns, using them all becomes unsustainable and a waste of time.
 Marketers need an integrated platform that is able to pull data from various sources into a single dashboard in a couple of flicks of a button – a one-stop tool if you will.

-4. Natural language processing
+4. Natural Language Processing

 Natural language processing (NLP) is defined as “algorithms that allow computers to process and understand human languages.”
-In terms of marketing analytics, this technology combines machine learning inference model, AI and linguistics, to enable marketers to ask for specific data points as if they’re searching in Google.
+In terms of marketing analytics, this technology combines machine learning inference model, AI, and linguistics, to enable marketers to ask for specific data points as if they’re searching in Google.

-These questions could go from very simple to very complex analytics – such as “how can I increase my ROI” or “predict xx consumer profile behaviour in the next six months”.
+These questions could go from very simple to very complex analytics – such as “how can I increase my ROI” or “predict consumer profile behavior in the next six months”.
 Instead of looking at a static dashboard over and over again, trying to decipher it yourself, why not let the software do it?

-With the evolution of voice technology such as Google Home Assistant, Siri or Alexa, verbal dashboard interaction is the future.
+With the evolution of voice technology such as Google Home Assistant, Siri, or Alexa, verbal dashboard interaction is the future.
 Imagine talking to a dashboard as if you were interacting with a person – a “dashboard assistant” if you will.

 No need to view graphs or charts on your devices, simply ask your assistant for data and recommendations on the go.
 How cool!